pal03377/master-thesis/thesis.typ

 // - We could put Compass in an Athena assessment module and run it independently, supporting feedback suggestions through Athena and enabling us to compare it to other approaches.
 // - We would unify the UI for feedback suggestions on programming + text exercises and the one for modeling exercises.
 // - We could also try using LLMs to generate feedback suggestions for modeling exercises this way.
-The Artemis system has effectively integrated Compass, achieving an impressive automatic feedback rate between 65% and 80%~@compass.
+The Artemis system has effectively integrated Compass, achieving an automatic feedback rate between 65% and 80%~@compass.
 By incorporating Compass within Athena's assessment framework, we can enhance Athena's feedback capabilities and simultaneously compare its efficiency with other methods.
 This integration would also create a uniform interface for feedback across text, programming, and modeling exercises.
 //
 Moreover, this integration provides a foundation for the initial testing and deployment of Large Language Models (LLMs) for modeling exercises.
 LLMs can offer context-aware feedback, adapting continuously from past feedback insights.